TerriaJS/workshops/foss4g-auckland-2025/catalogs-and-datasets.md

 You can get started with different data types [here](https://docs.terria.io/guide/connecting-to-data/)

-If you see an interesting dataset on one of our Maps - like NationalMap - let us know and we can share the TerriaJS configuration!
+If you see an interesting dataset on one of our Maps - like the Demo Map - let us know and we can share the TerriaJS configuration!

 ### Intro to some data types